 We work with families to help everyone understand the diagnosis and develop an individual plan tailored specifically to manage your adolescent’s care in the least restrictive environment possible.
 Program components include:

-When round-the-clock monitoring is needed, our inpatient program offers 24-hour nursing care and full psychiatric services in a safe and structured environment.
+When 24/7 monitoring is needed, our inpatient program offers 24-hour nursing care and full psychiatric services in a safe and structured environment.
 Medical supervision by highly qualified mental health professionals, many of whom are board-certified in adolescent psychiatry, means teens receive appropriate individual assessment, intervention, education, supportive therapies and discharge planning.

 Learn more about school refusal as a potential symptom of deeper mental health issues in adolescents.